thepaulmacca/thepaulmacca/README.md

 - 💬 My Blog: <https://blog.thepaulmacca.com>
 - 🌱 Currently learning Go, Kubernetes, Linux and Terraform
-- 📚 Studying for the CKA (Certified Kubernetes Administrator) exam
 - 📫 How to reach me: You can @ me on [Twitter](https://twitter.com/thepaulmacca), connect with me on [LinkedIn](https://www.linkedin.com/in/thepaulmacca/), or drop me an [Email](mailto:pm@thepaulmacca.com)

 ---